LIT-Protocol/docs/docs/sdk/authentication/session-sigs/get-session-sigs.md

 - `"@lit-protocol/constants": "^6.0.0-beta.3"`
 - `"@lit-protocol/lit-node-client": "^6.0.0-beta.3"`
 - `"ethers": "v5"`
+- `"node-localstorage": "^3.0.5"`
-- `"node-localstorage": "^3.0.5"` (Optional dependency depending on whether or not you're executing the Lit code within a browser.
+  - (Optional dependency depending on whether or not you're executing the Lit code within a browser.
 Explained further in the [Connecting to the Lit Network](#connecting-to-the-lit-network) section)

 ## Paying for Usage of the Lit Network

 The correct code implementation will depend on whether you're using the free-to-use `cayenne` network, or one of the "paid" networks: `habanero` or `manzano`.

 Usage of the `habanero` and `manzano` networks require the use of [Lit Capacity Credits](../../../sdk/capacity-credits.md).
 Currently, Capacity Credits are paid for using the `testLPX` token and don't require any real-world money.
-However, in the future you will need to pay real-world money for usage of Lit networks, and `habanero` and `manzano` are the Lit networks were this functionality is being tested and refined.
+However, in the future you will need to pay real-world money for usage of Lit networks, and `habanero` and `manzano` are the Lit networks where this functionality is being tested and refined.

 So, some of the below code snippets will show different implementations based on whether you intend to use the code on `cayenne` or `habanero`/`manzano` networks.

 ## Specifying an Ethereum Private Key

-Our first step will be to specify what Etheruem private key we will use to provide the Authorization Signature for our Session Keys:
+Our first step will be to specify what Ethereum private key we will use to provide the Authorization Signature for our Session Keys:

 ```ts
 const ETHEREUM_PRIVATE_KEY = process.env.ETHEREUM_PRIVATE_KEY;